antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 kubectl apply -f https://raw.githubusercontent.com/dotnet/tye/master/docs/tutorials/hello-tye/redis.yaml
 ```

 This will create a deployment and service for redis.
-You can see that by running:
+To view this, run:

 ```
 kubectl get deployments